 Pre-registration and open-science

-We pre-registered the experiment on the Open Science Framework (OSF) and data collection was launched later that week.
+We pre-registered the experiment on the Open Science Framework (OSF), and data collection was launched later that week.
 Pre-registrations, power analyses, and all materials used in these experiments are available in the supplementary materials.
 We provided all materials, data, code, and pre-registration on the OSF: https://osf.io/gwcbt/ .
-We provided additional open-science details and disclosures in the supplementary materials under “Open Science disclosures” sub-section.
+We provided additional open science details and disclosures in the supplementary materials under the “Open Science disclosures” sub-section.

-All measures, manipulations, exclusions conducted for this investigation are reported, all studies were pre-registered, and data collection was completed before any analyses.
+All measures, manipulations, and exclusions conducted for this investigation are reported, all studies were pre-registered, and data collection was completed before any analyses.